psburl/imporvc/README.md

 ## using the library ##

-To use this library on you C or C++ program, just clone the repository on your project folder and start using importing the files.
+To use this library on your C or C++ program, just clone the repository on your project folder and start using importing the files.